Twalord/PykeBot/README.md

 [![codecov](https://codecov.io/gh/Twalord/League_Tournament_Stalker/branch/master/graph/badge.svg)](https://codecov.io/gh/Twalord/League_Tournament_Stalker)

 This bot collects League of Legends summoner names for the participants of tournaments.
-Given a link the bot will find all players in the tournament and build op.gg multilinks for them, further the bot can go on op.gg and add soloQ rankings to each team and player.
+Given a link the bot will find all players in the tournament and build op.gg multilinks for them.
+Furthermore, the bot can go on op.gg and add soloQ rankings to each team and player.

 For now the bot supports SINN League, Toornament and Challengermode.

 ## Installation

+The bot requires Python Version 3.7 or newer.
 The required libraries can be installed via pip.
 Simply run pip install -r requirements.txt in the project folder.